rust-lang/book/2018-edition/src/ch03-05-control-flow.md

 condition is true is placed immediately after the condition inside curly brackets.
-Blocks of code associated with the conditions in `if` expressions are sometimes called *arms*, just like the arms in `match` expressions that we discussed in the “Comparing the Guess to the Secret Number” section of Chapter 2.
+Blocks of code associated with the conditions in `if` expressions are sometimes called *arms*, just like the arms in `match` expressions that we discussed in the [“Comparing the Guess to the Secret Number”] [comparing-the-guess-to-the-secret-number] section of
+Chapter 2.

 Optionally, we can also include an `else` expression, which we chose